This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - If your procedure is done to collect fluid for tests, a small amount of fluid is removed.
 Then the needle is removed and a dressing is placed over the area.
 If more fluid needs to be drained, a small plastic tube will be placed and the needle removed.
 The tube will be connected to a collection device and the fluid will slowly drain out.
 A device may be used to measure the pressure inside your chest.
-This will help your caregiver check if enough fluid has been drained.
+This will help your healthcare provider check if enough fluid has been drained.
 When enough fluid has drained out, the tube will be removed and the area will be covered with a dressing.

 After your procedure: